Murder of Peter Falconio: Investigation

 The Alice Springs Police were called around 1:30 am, arrived to collect evidence and testimonies at around 4:20 am, and (accompanied by the road train driver) commenced a search for Falconio, the Toyota, and the gunman at 7:00 am.
-Returning to the scene, they found a dirt-covered pool of blood and the couple's Kombi hidden some 80 metres into the scrub.
+Returning to the scene, they found a dirt-covered pool of blood on the edge of the asphalt covered road.
+Searching around one kilometer to the south of the crime scene, officers located the couple's Kombi hidden some 100 metres into the bush.
 It was not until eight hours after the rescue that roadblocks were put in place on the twelve likely roads exiting the district.
 Police searches of the area in the following months revealed little except Lees' footprints.
 Four Aboriginal trackers arrived from a nearby settlement within a few days but none of them found evidence of either Falconio or the gunman.
+In early August 2001, the Northern Territory Police Force released CCTV footage of a man who had stopped his white Toyota four wheel drive at an Alice Springs service station to buy fuel and supplies at 12:45am on the night in question, who they believed was connected to the attack on Falconio and Lees.

 Given the unusual nature of the attack, and the lack of corroborating evidence (i.e., Falconio's belongings or body), it took the police some days to appreciate the significance of the crime.
 But in the wake of the backpacker case, the media were quick to sensationalise Lees' story as one of survival in a crime of unusual horror against all odds.
 However, inconsistencies in Lees' statements and her demeanour in the following weeks shifted attention to the veracity of her version of the incident (e.g. the perpetrator's facial composite, the type of vehicle or dog, and assumed CCTV footage of the suspect from a service station in Alice Springs), similar to what had happened in the Azaria Chamberlain case.
 A $250,000 reward was offered, but the only new evidence was an unidentified male-DNA trace on Lees' T-shirt, and some related DNA on the cable ties and Kombi gearstick.